 If you'd like a specific table to fill the width of the text frame (overriding the margins or indents), set the element's @pgwide attribute to 1.
-This attribute is only available for elements.
+This attribute is only available for tables that inherit from the base element.